Azure-Samples/azure-sql-db-chatbot/README.md

 The HTTP Crential will be safely stored in the Azure SQL Database and will be used to access the OpenAI API without exposing the API Key.

-### Store vectors in native binary format

-To allow effienct searching of the vectors, vectors must be converted from the text format to the binary format.
-Use the `./04-convert-to-native-vectors.sql` to store the vectors in the binary format.
-Run the script to store the vectors in the binary format.

 ### Transform the search text into a vector using OpenAI

 Now that the data is ready, you can use the OpenAI API to transform the search text into a vector.
-Use the `./05-get-search-vector.sql` to transform the search text into a vector.
+Use the `./04-get-search-vector.sql` to transform the search text into a vector.
 Replace the `<OPENAI_URL>` with the OpenAI URL endpoint used before and run the script to transform the search text into a vector.

 ### Find products related to the search text

 In order to send to GPT only the relevant products, so that it can provide better answers, you can use the vector similarity search to find the most similar products to the search text.
-Use the `./06-get-similar-item.sql` to find the most similar products to the search text.
+Use the `./05-get-similar-item.sql` to find the most similar products to the search text.
 Run the script so that the most similar products to the search text are found.

 ### Use GPT to ask questions about the products